AnkitSiva/CLISetupGuide/Setup_Guide.md

 # Who Wants to be a CLIllionaire?

+A guide by Ankit Siva
+Contact me with the details from my [website](http://www.ankitsiva.xyz) or you could alternatively search the Georgia Tech directory.

 ## Introduction

 Hello future Command Line Interface (CLI) navigator!
 Welcome to my (Ankit Siva) guide to being as productive as possible in the CLI!
 This set-up and orientation guide started off as a way for me to remember the order in which to install the tools, plugins and themes (will probably make a script for this soon) for new machines/servers I ssh into.
 Before you delve into the instructions, I strongly recommend you read this next section (the disclaimer) so that I don't hype you up _too_ much about what this guide does.